 The Plan considers its capital to be its net assets available for benefits.
 The Plan's objective when managing capital is to ensure that the long term disability coverage for its members is maintained.
 Deficiencies from operations are normally funded from contributions in future periods.
-The Plan's ability to meet this objective is affected by the level of benefits provided, contributions received and by the return on the Plan's investment assets, which are invested in accordance with the Plan's Statement of Investment Policies and Procedures.
+The Plan's ability to meet this objective is affected by the level of benefits provided, contributions received and by the return on the Plan's investment assets, which are invested in accordance with the Plan's Statement of Investment Policies and Procedures (the "SIP&P"), last approved March 2021, and within the applicable regulatory limits.